Algebraicity of higher Green functions at a CM point: Proofs of Theorems

 \subsection{Proof of Theorem \ref{thm:conj}}

 As $Z(W_\Qb)$ is defined over $\Qb$, i.e.\ $Z(W_\Qb) = Z(W(2)_\Qb)$ on $X_{V, K}$, we can apply Theorem 5.10 in \cite{BEY21} to conclude that

-where $\Ec_L^+$ is the holomorphic part of the derivative of the incoherent Eisenstein series $E'_L(\tau, 0; 1)$, which is a real-analytic Hilbert modular form of weight $(1, 1)$.
-From Example \ref{exmp:wt11}, we see that the constant term of $\Cc_{(1, 1), r}$ vanishes when $r \ge 1$.
-Furthermore, since $f$ has rational Fourier coefficients, the term $\mathrm{CT}(\langle f, \Cc_{(1, 1), r}(\Ec_L^+)\rangle)$ is a rational linear combinations of the non-zero Fourier coefficients of $\Ec_L^+$, which are rational multiple of logarithms of integers by Prop.\ 4.6 in \cite{BKY12}.
+where $\Ec_L^+$ is the holomorphic part of the derivative of an incoherent Eisenstein series, which is a real-analytic Hilbert modular form of weight $(1, 1)$.
+From Example \ref{exmp:wt11}, we see that the constant term of $\Cc_{(1, 1), r}(\Ec_L^+)$ vanishes when $r \ge 1$.
+Furthermore, since $f$ has rational Fourier coefficients, the term $\mathrm{CT}(\langle f, \Cc_{(1, 1), r}(\Ec_L^+)\rangle)$ is a rational linear combinations of the non-zero Fourier coefficients of $\Ec_L^+$, which are rational multiple of logarithms of integers by Proposition 4.6 in \cite{BKY12}.
 Therefore, we have

 for some $c' \in \Nb$ and $a \in \Qb$.